-Theology has been taught at the University of Edinburgh since its foundation in 1583.
-New College was established in 1843, and became part of the University of Edinburgh - merging with the Faculty of Divinity - in 1935.
+New College was established in 1843 and became part of the University of Edinburgh, merging with the Faculty of Divinity in 1935.

 The foundation of New College was the product of the zeal that arose from religious conflict.

 Against all odds, the outgoing clergy and laity formed the Free Church of Scotland as a new national Church, free from state connection and acknowledging only the headship of Christ.
-Amid the idealism and fervour aroused by the Disruption, the struggling Free Church founded New College as an institution for educating not simply a learned ministry, but a new Scottish Christian leadership.
+Amid the idealism and fervour aroused by the Disruption, the Reverend Professor Thomas Chalmers set about establishing a new educational home for educating not simply a learned ministry, but a new Scottish Christian leadership.

 New College today